abhs18/tdd/README.md

 ___
 #### File Explanations:

-calculator.rb: Main source code file containing the Calculator class with the add method, the main method that should be called by passing a string to get the output. calculator_spec.rb: RSpec file containing all unit test cases.
+calculator.rb: Main source code file containing the Calculator class with the add method, the main method that should be called by passing a string to get the output.<br />
+calculator_spec.rb: RSpec file containing all unit test cases.

 ___